The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 In order to avoid delays to your registration, you must complete the steps below before you arrive.
-Please note: Enrolment will open in August.
+Enrolment is now open.

 Failure to complete all the enroment stages will result in delays to your registration and your access to student/campus activities.

 You need a Kent IT account to access computing facilities on campus, remotely from your home, the library or an internet cafe.
 You will also be able to access the Student Data System.